Table of Contents

 Real-Time Eye Autofocus

-A notable innovation in the A9 is its Real-Time Eye Autofocus feature.
-This advanced technology tracks and maintains focus on the subject’s eyes, even during high-speed shooting.
-This is particularly valuable for portrait and wildlife photographers who require precise focus on the subject’s eyes to achieve compelling, sharp images.
+Another very interesting innovation in the A9 is Real-Time Eye Autofocus.
+This tracking technology will dynamically monitor and maintain focus on the subject’s eye even while shooting at high speed.
+It is a very important feature for portrait and wildlife photographers who want precise focus on the subject’s eyes to produce impactful, sharp images.

 Viewfinder and LCD